Welcome to the website for Garfield Township, located in Kalkaska County.

 The majestic Manistee River is 232 miles long and of those, 19.96 miles are in this township.
 It emerges from the hills just southeast of Alba in Antrim County and flows westward into Lake Michigan at Manistee.
 It lays claim to being one of the best trout streams east of the Rockies.
 It is ranked Michigan's third best smallmouth bass river.

 The river's name comes from the Ojibwa word Manistiqweita, meaning "Crooked River".
-Historically, the upper river was reknowned for its outstanding Grayling (trout) fishing, among the finest in the world, as catches in excess of 1,000 fish per weekend outing were commonly reported up until the late 1800's, when extensive logging in the area ruined the habitat.
-Logging in the area commenced in ernest between 1880 and 1910, with peak production occurring in the 1890's.
-The river's relatively large size, stable flows, and dearth of cataracts or other difficult passages made it ideal for the transportion of lumber.
+Historically, the upper river was renowned for its outstanding Grayling (trout) fishing, among the finest in the world, as catches in excess of 1,000 fish per weekend outing were commonly reported up until the late 1800's, when extensive logging in the area ruined the habitat.
+Logging in the area commenced in earnest between 1880 and 1910, with peak production occurring in the 1890's.
+The river's relatively large size, stable flows, and dearth of cataracts or other difficult passages made it ideal for the transporting of lumber.
 During this period, huge numbers of white pine logs, some as large as six feet in diameter, were floated down the river to the port at Manistee and eventually on to the lumber companies at Grand Rapids, Milwaukee, and Chicago where the wood was used to build cities and towns of the Midwestern United States.
 Some of these logs became trapped at various points of the river, and can be seen today along the river bottom, vestiges of a bygone era.
 (Wikipedia)

 Today the river is used extensively for recreation: boating, canoeing, tubing and fishing.

-Each visit to Garfield Township, Kalkaska County whether in the spring with new shoots of green making promises of things to come; in the summer for a laid back vacation of fishing or canoeing on our many miles of streams; in the fall when the colors are so vibrant you can almost taste them; or in the winter when everything is covered with a new canvas of pristine white, is sure to be a pleasing adventure.
+Each visit to Garfield Township, Kalkaska County whether in the spring, with new shoots of green making promises of things to come; in the summer, for a laid back vacation of fishing or canoeing on our many miles of streams; in the fall when the colors are so vibrant you can almost taste them; or in the winter when everything is covered with a new canvas of pristine white, is sure to be a pleasing adventure.